Morality: Brain areas

-Similarly VMPC-impaired persons will judge an action purely on its outcome and are unable to take into account the intent of that action.
+Similarly, individuals with a lesion of the VMPC judge an action purely on its outcome and are unable to take into account the intent of that action.

-Mirror neurons

-Mirror neurons are neurons in the brain that fire when another person is observed doing a certain action.
-The neurons fire in imitation of the action being observed, causing the same muscles to act minutely in the observer as are acting grossly in the person actually performing the action.
-Research on mirror neurons, since their discovery in 1996, suggests that they may have a role to play not only in action understanding, but also in emotion sharing empathy.
-Cognitive neuroscientist Jean Decety thinks that the ability to recognize and vicariously experience what another individual is undergoing was a key step forward in the evolution of social behavior, and ultimately, morality.
-The inability to feel empathy is one of the defining characteristics of psychopathy, and this would appear to lend support to Decety's view.

 Genetics

 Moral intuitions may have genetic bases.
 A 2022 study conducted by scholars Michael Zakharin and Timothy C. Bates, and published by the European Journal of Personality, found that moral foundations have significant genetic bases.
 Another study, conducted by Smith and Hatemi, similarly found significant evidence in support of moral heritability by looking at and comparing the answers of moral dilemmas between twins.

+Genetics play a role in influencing prosocial behaviors and moral decision-making.
+Genetics contribute to the development and expression of certain traits and behaviors, including those related to morality.
+However, it is important to note that while genetics play a role in shaping certain aspects of moral behavior, morality itself is a multifaceted concept that encompasses cultural, societal, and personal influences as well.